pelmer/esc/doc/basic/environment.rst

 advanced steps below give an alternate extended configuration which makes working somewhat nicer and easier.

+0. Make sure you are using the INFN-Web WiFi network and not the CEUB WiFi network.
+Only the INFN-Web one will work for the following.
+If you do not have a user/pass to connecto the the INFN-Web network, ask one of the organizers.

 1. First SSH into the gateway NSF server: ssh <student>@131.154.193.30